NethServer/docs/developer-manual/en/nethserver-squid.rst

 All requests to domains listed inside the ``BypassDomains`` property will not be redirect to the transparent proxy.

-The implementation uses the ipset feature of DNSMasq.
+The implementation uses the ipset feature of Dnsmasq.
-Each time a listed domain is accessed from the client, DNSMasq resolves the IP and add it to ``squid-bypass`` ipset.
+Each time a listed domain is accessed from the client, Dnsmasq resolves the IP and add it to ``squid-bypass`` ipset.
 The ``squid-bypass`` ipset is then used as exception inside Shorewall REDIRECT rule.

 Notes:

 * all clients must use the server as DNS
-* DNSMasq name resolution works for the listed domains and all sub-domains
+* Dnsmasq name resolution works for the listed domains and all sub-domains

 Cache
 =====